Groq: Language Processing Unit

-Groq's initial name for their ASIC was the Tensor Streaming Processor (TSP), but later rebranded the TSP as the Language Processing Unit (LPU).
+Groq's initial name for their ASIC was the Tensor Streaming Processor (TSP), codenamed "Alan" but was later rebranded by Mark Heaps - VP of Brand, and Jonathan Ross - CEO/Founder, from the TSP to the Language Processing Unit (LPU) to make the nature of the processor more obvious.

 The LPU features a functionally sliced microarchitecture, where memory units are interleaved with vector and matrix computation units.
 This design facilitates the exploitation of dataflow locality in AI compute graphs, improving execution performance and efficiency.
 The LPU was designed off on two key observations: